 - Your recommender should send their letter from their professional email address.
 A letter sent from a gmail or yahoo address for instance is not acceptable.

-- Your recommender must send the letter of recommendation directly to firstname.lastname@example.org using the following naming convention "ApplicantLastName_ApplicantFirstName_Letter".
+- Your recommender must send the letter of recommendation directly to firstname.lastname@example.org using the following naming convention for the file attachment "ApplicantLastName_ApplicantFirstName_Letter".
 They will receive a note acknowledging receipt when the letter is entered into your application.

 Yale University is committed to basing judgments concerning the admission, education and employment of individuals upon their qualifications and abilities and affirmatively seeks to attract to its faculty, staff and student body qualified persons of diverse backgrounds.